hyperledger-labs/splice/experiments/upgrading/README.md

   evolvable CN applications

 Package outline:
 - coin-api-v1-v2-v3: a single module containing all three API versions.
 The reason for the single module is the current lack of retroactive instances.
+The three API versions correspond to:
+  1. simple coin, without expiry or locking
+  2. coin with expiry
+  3. coin with expiry and locking
 - coin-impl-v100: a proper implementation of the V3 Coin API whose upgrades and bugfixes can be deployed with constant ledger events
 - directoryservice: an implementation of a directory service building on the V3 Coin API
 - wallet: an implementation of a wallet building on the V3 Coin API